 The existing unsealed roads and vehicle tracks used by landowners as part of existing farm management will form the basis for future maintenance vehicle access network.
 This network could also form an excellent secondary walking trail network for public access to the Barwon River and a series of loops and circuits around new wetlands and larger space areas.
+Fencing and gates to restrict illegal vehicle and motorbike access will be a key requirement to protect habitat values in the wetlands and along the Barwon River.

-Photo 31: Existing north track
+Photo 34: Existing north track

-Photo 32: Former electrical easement track
+Photo 35: Former electrical easement track